sauuen/HiddenGems/README.md

 The backend is already hosted on Render, so the frontend can be run locally without needing API keys on the examiner’s computer.

-If the backend appears offline at first, open the backend `/docs` page in a browser and wait a moment.
+If the backend appears offline at first, just wait a bit.
 Render’s free tier may need time to wake up the service.